 nice idea, just a few simple changes required and the result is better and more useful than before.

-[ Sat 04.06.2011 16:33 | /mystuff | comment ]
+[ published on Sat 04.06.2011 16:33 | filed in mystuff | ]

 I've just completed testing the next generation of my kuvert tool: Version 2.0.0 is out here and has just been uploaded to debian Sid.
-It's full of Nice New Things that make kuvert more useful, the most notable ones being: There are also quite a few other goodies, but I haven't cooked up a good changes document yet; You'll have to read the manpage.
+It's full of Nice New Things that make kuvert more useful, the most notable ones being:

 Update (Fri 17.09.2010 14:31):

 Kuvert version 2.0.4 has been released.
 New feature: kuvert now supports SMTP Authentiction for submitting your outbound emails to an MTA (No TLS/SSL yet).
+Sources here, binaries at the Debian mirror of your choice.

-[ Sun 29.06.2008 23:32 | /mystuff/kuvert | comment ]
+[ published on Sun 29.06.2008 23:32 | filed in mystuff/kuvert | ]

 I've been asked whether my R/C four wheel steering controller can share a channel with some other function; until now it couldn't.